 - Step 1 on June 14: reopening of outdoor activities with small groups of people, and some retail stores

 - Step 2 on June 30: expanding outdoor activities and reopening some indoor activities with small groups of people wearing face coverings

 - Step 3 on July 16: expanding indoor activities including indoor dining and opening gyms

 These dates may change.
 For more information read here.

 You must continue to follow the rules about things like wearing masks, social distancing, and limits to the number of people.
 If you have questions about the emergency order, contact your local public health unit.

 Fines for breaking the rules

-Any provincial offences officer can stop you and ask you to identify yourself if they have “reasonable and probable” grounds or reasons to believe you’re not following the emergency rules.
+Any provincial offences officer can stop you and ask you to identify yourself if they have “reasonable and probable” reasons to believe you're not following the emergency rules.
 They can also stop group gatherings and ask guests to leave.